cabo/ace-aif/draft-ietf-ace-aif.md

 created itself by previous operations (PUT, POST, or PATCH/iPATCH {{-patch}}) or that were specifically created for the subject by others.

-Extended REST-specific Model {#ext-rest-model}
+REST-specific Model With Dynamic Resource Creation {#ext-rest-model}
 ----------------------------

-The extended REST-specific model addresses the need to provide defined access to dynamic resources that were created by the subject itself, specifically, a resource that is made known to the subject by providing Location-* options in a CoAP response or using the Location
+The REST-specific Model With Dynamic Resource Creation addresses the need to provide defined access to dynamic resources that were created by the subject itself, specifically, a resource that is made known to the subject by providing Location-* options in a CoAP response or using the Location